svilupp/svilupp.github.io/scratchpad/promptingtools_getting_started.md

 ## Available Functions

 PromptingTools.jl offers a variety of functions including `aigenerate`, `aiextract`, `aiclassify`, and `aiscan`.
 Each is tailored for specific tasks, ranging from generating content to working with images.
-Moveover, there are pre-defined prompt templates for common tasks - find the best one with: `aitemplates`.
+Moreover, there are pre-defined prompt templates for common tasks - find the best one with `aitemplates`.
 Explore the [documentation](https://svilupp.github.io/PromptingTools.jl/stable/) to learn more about these functions and how they can transform your workflow.

 Start your AI-powered journey in Julia with PromptingTools.jl and discover a new realm of possibilities!